abdelrhmanKh/10-Projects-Using-HTML-SCSS-JS-Master/README.md

 # 10 Projects Using HTML SCSS JS

-## This Challange created By Florin Pop it Was 10 project in 10 hours but I do it using SCSS and in one and half day but I know the Time 😁😁
+## This Challange created By Florin Pop it Was 10 project in 10 hours but I do it using SCSS and in one and half day but I dont know the time it took exactly 😁😁

 1. Countdown Timer